^

 • a little salt.

-First of all, we prepare dough from cottage cheese, salt, eggs.
-Flour add, as they say, "how much" will take the dough, so that it becomes quite elastic.
-Form the sausage and cut into small pieces.
-We pan them in flour so that they do not stick together.
+First of all, we prepare the dough from cottage cheese, salt, and egg.
+We add flour, as they say, “as much as it will take” to make the dough elastic enough.
+We form a sausage and cut it into small pieces.
+We bread them in flour so that they do not stick together.

-Cook varenichki in the salted boiling water, then put in a bowl with butter and sour cream.
-If desired, you can sprinkle with sugar or pour honey.
+Cook the dumplings in salted boiling water, then place them in a bowl with butter and sour cream.
+If desired, you can sprinkle with sugar or drizzle with honey.

 Cheese Soup Recipe